 OP 72.05: Expenditures for Official Functions, Business Meetings, and Entertainment

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish rules governing the appropriate use of university funds for official functions, business meetings, and entertainment.

-REVIEW: This OP will be reviewed in July of even-numbered years by the Managing Directors of Procurement Services, Financial Services and Tax, and the Office of Research Accounting with substantive revisions forwarded to the Assistant Vice President for Financial and Managerial Reporting Services and the Vice President for Administration and Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in July of odd-numbered years by the Chief Procurement Officer, the Chief Payroll Officer, and the Chief Accounting Officer with substantive revisions forwarded to the Chief Financial Officer and Vice President for Administration & Finance (CFO/VPA&F).

 AUTHORITY AND APPLICABILITY

-Expenditures must have a clearly stated business purpose and serve the mission of the university.
-The reasonableness of an expense depends on many relevant factors, but departmental and university budgets, the fiduciary responsibilities of being a public institution, and sharing information publicly to taxpayers, donors, and the media should be considered.
+Expenditures for business meetings, entertainment events, official functions, annual events, retirement/separation events, conferences, and recruiting events hosted by TTU (collectively referred to as "events" in this policy) must have a clearly stated business purpose and benefit the mission of TTU/TTUS.
+The reasonableness of an expenditure depends on many relevant factors, but departmental and TTU/TTUS budgets, the fiduciary responsibilities of being a public institution, and sharing information publicly to taxpayers, donors, and the media shall be considered.
 The purpose must be clearly documented prior to any reimbursement or payment.

 a.
 Appropriated Funds